 About the service

 The treatment is given for people who suffer from severe depression, which has not responded to anti-depressants or psychological therapy.
 Depression can last from weeks to years and can reoccur.
-This treatment can also be used for obsessive compulsive disorder, post traumatic stress disorder, anxiety disorder and borderline personality disorder.

 Treatment with rTMS usually involves daily sessions, these can be up to 30 minutes, 5 days a week for 4-6 weeks, after which time we would hope that your symptoms will have improved.
 You are unable to receive rTMS treatment if you have any type of non-removable metal in your head (with the exception of braces or dental fillings), therefore people who have any of the following should not receive rTMS.